RevanthRameshkumar/gwurdblog/_posts/2018-12-20-first_post_thoughts_about_learning.markdown

 Does anxiety in a subject necessarily mean that you are bad at the subject?
 Clearly no, or else I wouldn't be in applied science and I imagine many engineers wouldn't even be able to graduate.
 It seems to me anxiety about a subject doesn't prevent you from using the learnings from that subject to get the job done; however, it does, sadly, prevent you from enjoying it and seeing all the amazing things about it.

-An interesting study about [math anxiety in engineering freshmen].
+Here is an interesting study about [math anxiety in engineering freshmen].

-Back to the present; now that I have this natural desire to learn for the sake of learning it was time to set aside regrets about _not learning in the best possible way in a place dedicated to learning_ and try to figure out how I can best learn some stuff I probably missed out on due to a bad mindset.
+Back to the present; now that I have this natural (organic?) desire to learn for the sake of learning it was time to set aside regrets about _not learning in the best possible way in a place dedicated to learning_ and try to figure out how I can best learn some stuff I probably missed out on due to a bad mindset.
 How I can best learn some stuff __and enjoy it__.

 This leads me to the second big change in how I viewed learning: if learning something is not time critical (and unless